PseudoDevs/IamGhost/amd1.md

-Last updated: 2024-04-07 06:13:20
+Last updated: 2024-04-07 06:13:55
-Random Quote: Sometimes, even when you know something's a mistake, you gotta make it anyway. - Ted Mosby
+Random Quote: You're a freak, but what?
+Do you wanna be normal?
+Do you wanna be just like everyone else? - Jonathan Byers